Contact Information

 About the Program

-The Endocrine Surgery Program in Massachusetts General Hospital's Department of Surgery provides specialized treatment for diseases of the thyroid, parathyroid and adrenal glands.
-Our program is one of the largest in the nation, with seven specialists who perform a high volume of endocrine procedures.
-This specialization requires highly focused training in the diagnosis and treatment of endocrine diseases.
+The endocrine surgery team at Massachusetts General Hospital provides expert diagnosis and state-of-the-art treatment for diseases of the thyroid, parathyroid, and adrenal glands (endocrine diseases).
+Our program is one of the largest in the nation, with highly trained specialists who perform over 1,000 endocrine surgery procedures every year.

 Thyroid Disorders